Adv-R-Programming/Adv-R-Reader/content/class_worksheets/15_pdf_data/_index.en.md

 ```

 Next, I start looking for my key data points.
 I start with the reference
-number, the get the date, and summary rating.
-I then take those elements
+number, then get the date, and summary rating.
+I then take those
-and make a dataframe.
+elements and make a dataframe.

 ``` r
 # Get the document URN